 For this reason, when you are talking to your prospects, it is of utmost importance to listen to the way people reference you or your business.

 Pay close attention to the exact words and phrases they are using, as they are probably going to opt for the same ones in voice search.
 Clearly, in voice search, the focus is on long-tail keywords (which are commonly five or four words).

-If you are not in a direct contact with your customers via phone or in person, you may attend a local business networking event.
-There you can get a chance to describe your business in person, interact with others who will be asking you questions and paraphrasing what you said in terms they understand.
+If you are not in direct contact with your customers via phone or in person, you may attend a local business networking event.
+There you can get a chance to describe your business in person, interact with others who will be asking you questions and paraphrase what you said in terms they understand.

 4. Make Your Content Easily Scannable

 As most voice searchers are on mobile devices, they are less tolerant of in-depth articles and lengthy guides.
-They will interact with content pieces which contain simple sentences and short paragraphs which provide to-the-point information.
+They will interact with content pieces that contain simple sentences and short paragraphs which provide to-the-point information.

 Additionally, you should break large blocks of text with descriptive and informative headers, and whenever possible, illustrate your point with a good image.